KENT YETI'S SHORT-EARED OWL BOOK

 I now have an almost complete draft book which is going through sub-edit, design and copy edit.
 It is more than 400 pages in a little under A4 size; Crown Quarto, 189 mm x 246 mm portrait style.
 It currently comprises 110,000 words and includes 339 photos: including 53 full page size and 14 double width across two pages.
 It also includes 30 tables, nine diagrams, seven charts and five maps.

 I expect to sell it at around £30 per copy; that price will represent about one third, or less, of the full cost to me of producing each copy.
-My study throughout Britain over more than eight years (so far), and nearly 8,200 hours in the field (of which 3,100 hours are meaningful observations of the owls), has always been undertaken with the overriding priority of giving the fullest possible coverage to these wonderful owls.
+My study throughout Britain over more than eight years (so far), and over 8,650 hours in the field (of which almost 3,300 hours are meaningful observations of the owls), has always been undertaken with the overriding priority of giving the fullest possible coverage to these wonderful owls.

 For distribution of the book when published, I have a provisional agreement with a well known, relevant conservation trust, for them to be the main distributor.
 Some copies may also be available locally in Kent via organisations who have assisted in my study.

 As planned, my study of Short-eared Owls continues, and I will continue to update the draft book until it is almost due for a final edit before printing.
 I fully intend to continue my study after it is published.
-And with my local Isle of Sheppey roost having peaked this winter at 26 Short-eared Owls, a new high for me, there could be plenty of activity around for me to continue observing.
+And with my local Isle of Sheppey roost having peaked this winter at 26 Short-eared Owls, a new high for me, and with signs that very limited, regular breeding may have possibly re-started on that island, there could be plenty of activity around for me to continue observing.